Why are debtor days important?

 How to reduce debtor days

 There are a number of ways to reduce debtor days.
 An important first step for getting paid on time is having credit policies and procedures in place.
 This includes taking steps to approve customers before granting invoice payment terms, having clear invoicing procedures and following up quickly when invoices are overdue.
 Learn more in How to Collect Late Payments and Avoid Bad Debt.

 One common strategy for getting paid quickly is to offer early payment discounts.
 This is usually a small amount of 5% or less.
 It’s also important to avoid billing errors when creating invoices.
 When an invoice includes errors, a new invoice has to be issued which can add weeks to the time it takes to get paid.

 Avoid late payments with Moula Pay

 As high debtor days harm cash flow and limit the opportunity for growth, more small businesses are looking for solutions.
 Being aware of the conundrum buyers and sellers face in business-to-business transactions, Moula has created Moula Pay.
-Using this finance option, Moula Pay merchants get paid immediately while approved buyers get three up to three months without paying interest and nine additional months, if needed, to repay the amount of the purchase.
+Using this finance option, Moula Pay merchants get paid immediately while approved buyers get three up to three months free from interest and repayments, and the option for an extended repayment period.

 In addition to becoming a Moula Pay merchant, a business can solve cash flow challenges with short-term unsecured business loans.